 The primary types of transmissions that you will find in a new or used vehicle include:

-● Traditional automatic transmission: Also known as a torque converter automatic, the kind of transmission is the most popular on the road.
+● Traditional automatic transmission: Also known as a torque converter automatic, this kind is the most popular on the road.
 The transmission uses hydraulic fluid coupling or a torque converter to switch gears.

-● Automated-manual transmission: Also known as a semi-automatic transmission, or by other less frequently used terminology.
+● Automated-manual transmission (AMT): Also known as a semi-automatic transmission, or by other less frequently used terminology.
 The automated-manual transmission uses a regular clutch along with gear configuration.
 Sensors and processors can also simulate manual gear shifting.

 ● Continuously variable transmission (CVT): The most significant difference with CVT transmissions compared to its counterparts is it uses belts or pulleys instead of traditional steel gears.
 Therefore, the shifting is usually very smooth.
 Like automated-manual transmissions, they are known for being right on fuel.

-● Dual-clutch transmission (DCT): Another hybrid transmission that uses manual and automatic components.
+● Dual-clutch transmission (DCT): Another hybrid one that uses manual and automatic components.
 Unlike traditional automatic transmissions, it has no torque converter.
 Instead, it features two different shafts with their clutches.

 ● Direct shift gearbox (DSG): Like a dual-clutch transmission, it features two different clutches that disengage alternately.
-Like DCT transmission it provides smooth acceleration and fast shifting.
+Like DCT, it provides smooth acceleration and fast shifting.

 ● Tiptronic transmission: A less common type of transmission primarily used in high performance and sporty vehicles.
 It is sometimes referred to as a manumatic.
-The transmission functions as a manual gearbox though with a torque converter instead of the standard clutch pedal.
+It functions as a manual gearbox though with a torque converter instead of the standard clutch pedal.